Generic Name: bisacodyl (oral and rectal) (bis AK oh dil)

-Since bisacodyl is used only once or as needed, you are not likely to be on a dosing schedule.
+Since bisacodyl is used when needed, it does not have a daily dosing schedule.

 What happens if I overdose?

-What should I avoid while using Modane (bisacodyl)?
+What should I avoid before or after using bisacodyl?

-Avoid using any other medications within 2 hours before or after using bisacodyl.
+Avoid using other medications within 2 hours before or 2 hours after using bisacodyl.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.